faseehahmad9933/AgentiaHome/README.md

-# Basheer: Your Smart Home Assistant 🚀🤖
+# Basheer: Your Smart Home Assistant 🚀🤖  [Opensourced]

 Basheer is an intelligent, conversational home assistant that lets you control and monitor your smart home devices using natural language.
 Powered by modern LLMs (OpenAI/Gemini) and Chainlit, Basheer makes home automation simple, friendly, and fun!